-The 10YP for each subsequent year is reviewed by way of the annual plan round and a new 10YP is produced every three years.
+The Ten Year Plan for each subsequent year is reviewed by way of the annual plan round and a new ten year plan is produced every three years.

 Depreciation

 Depreciation has been calculated on asset values at their latest revaluation date, and on additions at cost thereafter.
 The rates applied are listed in the 'Depreciation' section of the accounting policies.
 It is assumed that: